StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Acknowledgements

-Of course, without this excellent textbook by Richard McElreath, this package would not have been possible.
+Of course, without the excellent textbook by Richard McElreath, this package would not have been possible.
 The author has also been supportive of this work and gave permission to use the datasets.

 ## Questions and issues